augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/input_fields.md

 # Input Fields

 This module allows to compute input fields.
-It also implements derivatives of some of the beams.
+It also implements derivatives of some of them.

-See the theory part to know more about the expression used to compute the input fields.
+See the [Theory pdf](https://augustinmuster.github.io/assets/CoupledElectricMagneticDipoles_0_1_0.pdf) to know more about the expression used to compute the input fields.
 In general ``N`` represents the number of input positions.

 ## Functions Documentation